Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Construction of spot volatility estimators

 When there are no price jumps, a simple consistent estimator for the spot squared volatility $\sigma_{\tau}^2$ is given by

 for suitable sequences $h_n\to 0$ and $K_n\to\infty$.
 Using only observations before time $\tau$, the estimator is available on-line at time $\tau\in(0,1]$ during a trading day.
+For $\tau$ close to 0, when $\lfloor h_n^{-1}\tau\rfloor\le K_n$, the factor $K_n^{-1}$ can be adjusted to get an average.
+Since this is unimportant for asymptotic theory, we keep $K_n^{-1}$ for a simple notation.
 Working with ex-post data over the whole interval, instead of using only observations before time $\tau$, one may use as well

 or an estimator with an average centred around time $\tau\in(0,1)$.
-The difference of the two estimators \eqref{simpleestimator2} and \eqref{simpleestimator} can be used to infer a possible jump in the volatility process at time $\tau\in(0,1)$, as well.
+The difference between the two estimators \eqref{simpleestimator2} and \eqref{simpleestimator} can be used to infer a possible jump in the volatility process at time $\tau\in(0,1)$, similarly as in \cite{bibwinkellev}.

 To construct confidence intervals for the spot volatility, it is useful to establish also a spot quarticity estimator: